 Most Boston College office records are closed.
 In many cases, researchers can obtain permission from the originating office to use records within narrow parameters.
 Contact the archives staff to find out if there is material relevant to your research within closed records in the University Archives.
 We will help you contact the offices and gain permission for access.

-The University Archives are retained in the John J. Burns Special Collections Library at Boston College and are non-circulating (these materials cannot be borrowed, but can be used in the Reading Room).
+The University Archives are retained in the John J. Burns Special Collections Library and are non-circulating (these materials cannot be borrowed, but can be used in the Reading Room).

 Thanks for your help!